-- 1. Each school and the central office will work towards creating and maintaining learning and working environments that support a Division culture of wellness using a CSH approach - 2.
-The Division will: - a. consider student and staff health and safety in the planning, implementation, and evaluation of Division services; - b. implement a program of support for student and staff wellness based on research, informed best practice and a balanced approach to delivery; and - c. meet or exceed all legislated Occupational Health and Safety (OHS) requirements through a Division OHS program. - School staff will work collaboratively with Division services, parents, government agencies, and community partners to provide awareness of available professional guidance and counselling services for students. - 4.
-Curricular instruction and the development, implementation, and monitoring of strategies to create and maintain a culture of wellness for students will be in accordance with the Education Act, regulations and the Guide to Education. - 5.
+- 1. Each school ensures that the standards outlined in Ministerial Order #014/2024 are met in accordance with Administrative Procedure 145. - 2.
+Each school and the central office will work towards creating and maintaining learning and working environments that support a Division culture of wellness using a CSH approach - 3.
+The Division will: - a. consider student and staff health and safety in the planning, implementation, and evaluation of Division services; - b. implement a program of support for student and staff wellness based on research, informed best practice and a balanced approach to delivery; and - c. meet or exceed all legislated Occupational Health and Safety (OHS) requirements through a Division OHS program. - 4.
+School staff will work collaboratively with Division services, parents, government agencies, and community partners to provide awareness of available professional guidance and counselling services for students. - 5.
+Curriculum instruction and the development, implementation, and monitoring of strategies to create and maintain a culture of wellness for students will be in accordance with the Education Act, regulations and the Guide to Education. - 6.
 Staff, and their dependents, will be provided access to professional employee and family assistance services which offer assessment, referral, consultation, and counselling services.
-These services shall be confidential except where limited by law. - 6.
-Assessment tools will be identified to measure and monitor the effectiveness of the wellness strategies implemented by schools and the central office for the purpose of local and Division-wide planning and delivery of supports. - 7.
+These services shall be confidential except where limited by law.

+- 7. Assessment tools will be identified to measure and monitor the effectiveness of the wellness strategies implemented by schools and the central office for the purpose of local and Division-wide planning and delivery of supports. - 8.
 The Superintendent of Schools will implement this policy through the establishment of administrative regulations and the assignment of responsibilities as needed.